Shortjaw leatherjacket

-The shortjaw leatherjacket (Oligoplites refulgens), also known as the slender leatherjacket, is a marine ray-finned fish from the family Carangidae which is native to the eastern Pacific, where it is found from Mexico to Ecuador.
+The shortjaw leatherjacket (Oligoplites refulgens), also known as the slender leatherjacket, is a marine ray-finned fish from the family Trachinotidae which is native to the eastern Pacific, where it is found from Mexico to Ecuador.
 It is a pelagic species found close to shore, to depths of 30 m, which can withstand water of low salinity and which can enter estuaries temporarily.
 This species was formally described in 1904 by Charles Henry Gilbert & Edwin Chapin Starks from a type locality of Panama City market.